National Point of Contact

-Furthermore, I recommend you to follow ROSA’s Facebook Page, so you can be updated about all the events you might be interested in: https://www.facebook.com/AgentiaSpatialaRomana
+Furthermore, I recommend you to follow Romania’s Space Agency (ROSA) Facebook Page, so you can be updated about all the events you might be interested in:

 Interesting Web Links for the Young Generation in Romania

 Unfortunately, many of these sites are available only in Romanian, but we will work on creating English versions.
-In the meanwhile, if something in particular has raised your interest, you can contact the NPoC.
+In the meanwhile, if something in particular has raised your interest, you are more than welcome to contact the NPoC.

 Thank you for visiting SGAC Romania page and we are looking forward for you to return!